zack-bitcoin/amoveo/docs/design/sortition_chains.md

 2) you need the keep a merkel proof showing that your sortition contract exists.
 You can use this proof to punish the sortition chain operator if they try to double-spend your money.
 256*(log16(number of sortition contracts in your sortition chain)) = about 1280 bytes.

-3) you need to download all the sortition-blocks, but you don't need to store them.
+3) you need to download all the sortition-blocks from before you obtain ownership, but you don't need to store them.
+You don't need to download any sortition blocks to maintain ownership, or to claim your winnings, or to spend the coins.

+4) you need to keep a copy of the txs of anyone else who had previously owned part of the probability space that you now own, so if they try to claim it, you can stop them by showing that they gave up ownership.